 Choosing the right tax relief company can be a challenge, but it doesn’t have to be.
 The key is to know the tell-tale signs of reputable and competent tax relief companies.
 Easier said than done when you have never dealt with a tax relief company before.
-But when you’ve have reviewed as many tax relief companies as I have, it’s easy to tell them apart.
+But when you’ve reviewed as many tax relief companies as I have, it’s easy to tell them apart.

 By the end of this article, you also will know how to spot the best in the business.
 A little research and some well-chosen questions will help you identify which tax relief companies have what it takes to represent you before the IRS.

-If you don’t care about the details and simply want our list of the best tax relief companies around, click here for our 2019 picks.
+If you don’t care about the details and simply want our list of the best tax relief companies around, click here for our best picks.
 Continue reading if you’re interested in the methodology we used to select them.
 Don’t worry.
 It’s not rocket science.
 We’ve boiled it down to seven questions.

 Does the tax relief company have licensed tax attorneys on staff?

 Don’t compromise on this one.
 Only hire serious tax relief companies that employ licensed tax attorneys to represent their customers.
 Don’t just take their word for it either.
 Check their claims.
 Some tax relief companies claim to have tax attorneys as consultants or to be linked to a law firm purely as a marketing ploy.
 Look for tax relief firms that have tax attorneys who are licensed to practice in all 50 states.

 These are the steps I take when reviewing a company

 - Call or check the company’s website and find out how many tax attorneys they have on staff.

 - For instance, Optima Tax Relief’s website publishes the names and resumes of eight of their attorneys.